gbenga504/travel-assistant/README.md

 The following are some of the requirements of the frontend app:

 - Server rendered JS app, nothing complicated.
-So we use Remitly
+So we use Remix
-- App should be a PWA app so users can esily install it
+- App should be a PWA app so users can easily install it
 - App should be fast.
 AI is naturally slow so we have to make up for this
 - Interface should be mega simple
 - Use user & agent name when constructing chat interface